About Our Team

 bizarre, loco, crazy creative friends diverse individuals who contribute and provide support in your Production as required, whatever its nature or intended media.
 If our core team can’t do it, nobody can! we know freelancers that can support you in the scripting process, designing the graphics, production, shooting the story, editing, sound; it all makes sense to our world-class team of freelance professional talent starving older artists, and only slightly bodacious semi reformed younger & older hippies.

 Suzanne Birrell – The first driving creative force behind the Birrell-Jones name.
-Artist, musician, director, video editor, motion artist, script writer and card carrying SAG actress, Suzanne Birrell has done it all.
+Artist, musician, director, video editor, painter, sculptor, motion artist, script writer, bass player, singer, public school art and music teacher, and card carrying SAG actress, Suzanne Birrell has done it all.
 With degrees in art and music, Suzanne brings a fresh vision to every project along with the extensive experience to execute it perfectly.
 She composes much of the original music used in our projects and does much of the fine tooth editing.

-Chuck Jones – One of the Jones Boys.
-A new breed of cat, a Hybrid Media Producer.
-Marketing Guru.
-Professional Photographer.
+Chuck Jones – Once a CEO, now just A humble new breed of cat, a Hybrid Media Producer.
+Artist.
+Marketing Specialist.
+Photographer.
 Videographer.
 Cinematographer.
 Creative Cat Wrangler.
-A cousin of that other Chuck Jones of Bugs Bunny fame.